jdthorpe/winston-log-and-exit/README.md

 ## The Problem

-Winston creates may execute logging callbacks before file streams have been flushed, and creates file streams asynchronously but executes the close methods synchronously, and as a result, the following messages may note be logged to file:
+Winston may execute logging callbacks before file streams have been flushed, and creates file streams asynchronously but executes the close methods synchronously, and as a result, the following messages may note be logged to file: